lupyuen/lupyuen.github.io/src/lte.md

 We begin by reading PH9 for the __LTE Modem Status__.

-Then we set PL7 to High to __power up the RF Transceiver and Baseband Processor__...
+Then we set PL7 to High to __power up the RF Transceiver and Baseband Processor__: [pinephone_modem.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/modem/boards/arm64/a64/pinephone/src/pinephone_modem.c#L138-L245)

 ```c
 // Set PL7 to High to Power On LTE Modem (4G-PWR-BAT)